 Security phones are located outside each residence hall and in the Searcy and Narrow Lane parking lots.

 Campus Security provides an escort service for those who are traveling across campus at night and for those who have mobility challenges, whether temporary or permanent.
 You may call extension 4463 (or 334-833-4463) to request security assistance.

 Campus Security has the authority to detain suspects and to make arrests within certain guidelines under the provisions of state law.
 Should any criminal activity occur at an off-campus event recognized by the College, Campus Security will be notified.

-To maintain security, academic buildings are locked at 10:00 p. m. and unlocked at 6:00 a.m.
-Monday through Friday, and closed on Saturday and Sunday except during scheduled activities.
+To maintain security, academic buildings are locked at 10:00 p.m. and unlocked at 6:00 a.m. weekdays with the exception of the Wilson Center, which is open 24 hours during the academic year.
+Academic buildings are closed on Saturday and Sunday except during scheduled activities.
 Students who need access to non-residential buildings after hours must present to Campus Security written permission from an authorized faculty or staff person.
 Campus Security will not permit less than two people at a time inside a building after hours and on weekends.

 Criminal Activity Off-campus

 Huntingdon College enjoys and strives to maintain constructive, harmonious relationships with the residents of Montgomery and neighboring communities.
 Students must respect the rights and property of those who live and work in these communities.
 Students who violate this principle and/or whose behavior jeopardizes the College’s positive relationship with local communities may, if applicable, be subject to criminal/civil prosecution.
 The College will also take disciplinary action separately from any civil or criminal proceedings and will not be subject to challenge on the grounds that criminal charges involving the same off-campus incident are in litigation or have been dismissed.